-They aren’t identical, but they share 9/10 of the top holdings.
-Look at the difference in returns!
+Despite their similarities the 1 year returns are hugely different!
 The ETF beat the mutual fund by 9.45% this year!
 How did this happen??
 They do hold slightly different stocks, but should that really account for a 9% difference?
 It could be three other things:

-- Mutual fund dividends reduce the total share price but increase your number of shares, therefore you break even but google reports a lower return (since dividends on google aren’t reflected in the share price) and can artificially make the mutual fund performance look bad…… checking the Investors Group website… they report a 3% dividend yield.
+- Mutual fund dividends reduce the total share price but increase your number of shares, therefore you break even but google reports a drop in value (since dividends on google aren’t reflected in the share price) and can artificially make the mutual fund performance look bad…… checking the Investors Group website… they report a 3% dividend yield.
 Meaning there was an extra 3% return that isn’t reflected on the google finance charts.
-But wait, VCN has a 2% yield which is not incorporated into google’s chart either.
+But wait, VCN has a 2% yield which is not on google’s chart either.
 Let’s just add the difference between the dividends to the mutual fund’s return mentioned in point #1.
 So now we’re at 18.4%

 How to account for the last 3% difference between the two funds?
-Maybe it’s because the mutual fund advisor was actively trading to enhance the return, but instead made things worse.
+Maybe it’s because the mutual fund advisor was actively trading in an attempt to get a higher return, but instead made things worse.

 Lets check the funds over a longer time period with google.
 We will start when VCN was born in 2013: